 Deighton as a film producer enjoyed some success with first Only When I Larf and also Oh!
 What A Lovely War, but he found the film world a challenging and frustrating place, preferring in the end the solitude and control of writing.
 Spy Story is the rather lacklustre outlier in this section, as it made little impact on the big screen.

 On TV, the picture is different.
 In 1988 Game, Set & Match was filmed by Granada TV as a thirteen-part series which was never released or shown again commercially, due to disputes between the producers and Deighton.
-However, in February 2017 BBC1 will be showing a five part adaptation of SS-GB as its major spring release, bringing Deighton's work back to the small screen after a long while.
+However, in February 2017 BBC1 broadcast a five part adaptation of SS-GB as its major spring release, bringing Deighton's work back to the small screen after a long absence.